i-rjt/i-rjt/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on building a web scrapper using Html, Css, Javascript and frameworks/libraries (axios, puppeteer, cheerio, express).
+- 🔭 I’m currently working on building a Git using Html, Css, Javascript.
 - 🌱 I’m currently learning React,Node.js.
 - 👯 I’m looking to collaborate on Web Dev and System Dev.
-- 💬 Ask me about
-- 📫 How to reach me:  https://www.instagram.com/rj.cors, rajat.uix@gmail.com
+- 📫 How to reach me: rajat.uix@gmail.com
 - 😄 Pronouns: He/Him